Jompda/WebR6Editor/README.md

 - Optimize the rendering (even more).

 ## Features to implement:
+- A permission based room system.
+Each room has their own list of slides.

 - More tools: line, path, rectangle, circle.
-- New home page which has a list of slides on the left hand side and rest of the page is the editor inside an iframe.
-- The new home page should have a "Performance Mode" option for epic gaming sessions which stops the p5js loop and uses as little resources as possible.
+- A "Performance Mode" option for epic gaming sessions which stops the p5js loop and uses as little resources as possible.
 - Ability to hide and show objects based on their group or some kind of filtering.
-- Saving/loading the creation.
 - History for undo/redo.
 - Portability to other games.